-Who he is: Abdoulfatah is a student at CIES, a friend, a brother, a father, and an inspiration!
+Who he is: Abdoulfatah is a former student at CIES, a friend, a brother, a father, and an inspiration!
 He is part of a large, well-known, soap-making family from Aleppo in Syria, and has lived in Canada for just over one year.

 Some background: Aleppo, which was once one of the main trading cities along the Silk Road, has produced some of the world’s highest quality olive soaps for millennia.
 Originally crafted using only olive garh, laurel oil and soda, real Aleppo soap is richly moisturizing and cleansing.
 Today, only a handful of local families continue the original tradition (Zanabili, Najjar, Fansa, Jbeili and Sabouni among them), and it is from this rich history that Abdoulfatah’s family is descended: in fact, Sabouni’s very name means “soap” in Arabic.

 When I first came to Canada, I didn’t think about making soap.
 I didn’t think people would like it.
 But I always wanted to be a business owner.
 When I came to Canada [via Jordan], I ran out of my soap, but there isn’t anything available here – I don’t even use shampoo, just my soap.
 So about seven months after arriving, I had to make more, and I posted it on Facebook just to see what people thought.
 And they liked it!
 Their feedback gave me strength to open a business.